Easy Healthy Homemade Peanut Butter Coconut Oil Dog Treats

 Pour the mixture into your molds after you have placed them on a tray.

-4 Ingredient Pumpkin Dog Treats
+How To Store 3 Ingredient Dog Treats

 Ingredients